ODA

 In gathering the sound, Oda works with those who keep the land alive.

-ODA will play live sound from the cloud forests and the oceanside rainforests of Central America.
-ODA works with local communities and environmental and animal-welfare organizations in gathering the sound, which is always live, changing as the day moves to night and then on to a glorious dawn.
-As days go by listeners feel like they know every little animal and insect that lives in that place.
+During Climate Week 2023, ODA played live sound from the cloud forests and the oceanside rainforests of Central America.
+ODA worked with local communities and environmental and animal-welfare organizations in gathering the sound, which was always live, changing as the day moves to night and then on to a glorious dawn.
+As days went by listeners felt like they knew every little animal and insect that lived in that place.
 Sound builds a connection of tenderness and compassion.

-At the Climate Science Fair the sound will be played through ODA's large panels of sound at the High Line amphitheater.
-It will stream continuously from September 20th to September 24th, day and night, and will also be accessible on a listening website open to the public.
+At the Climate Science Fair in 2023, sound played through ODA's large panels of sound at the High Line amphitheater.
+It streamed continuously from September 20th to September 24th, day and night, and was also accessible on a listening website open to the public.

 Natural sound is an earth resource of great value.